 The key to delicious tapioca pudding is all in the effort; Tapioca pudding is hard work as there is a lot of stirring involved, but it is well worth the muscle.
 You can expect to stir up to 15 to 20 minutes to get the consistency right for the perfect tapioca.
 Enlist help if you need it, but it's more about patience stirring consistently than it is about stirring hard or fast.

 - 2 cups almond milk (divided)

 - 1/3 cup small pearl tapioca (not "Minute" tapioca)

 - 1/3 cup sugar (unrefined cane sugar or white granulated sugar)

 - 1/4 teaspoon salt

 - 2 tablespoons cornstarch (mixed with 2 tablespoons cold water)

 - 1/2 teaspoon vanilla extract

-- Whisk in the remaining almond milk, coconut milk, sugar, and salt, and, stirring constantly, bring the mixture to a boil over medium heat.
-After you've brought the mixture to a full boil (after about 12-15 minutes of stirring), turn down the heat and, continuing to stir often, let the mixture simmer for another 15 to 20 minutes.
+- Whisk in the remaining almond milk, coconut milk, sugar, and salt.
+Stirring constantly, bring the mixture to a boil over medium heat.
+After you've brought the mixture to a full boil (after about 12 to 15 minutes of stirring), turn down the heat.
+Continuing to stir often, let the mixture simmer for another 15 to 20 minutes.